Zasilkovna/virtuemart3/README.md

 #### Supported versions:

 - VirtueMart 3 + Joomla 3
-- If you have trouble using the module, please contact us at [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz)
+- If you have trouble using the module, please contact us at [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).

 #### Functions provided:

 - Integration of [widget v6](https://widget.packeta.com/v6) for selection of pickup points in the e-shop cart.
 - Support for pickup points of external carriers.
-- Set different prices for different target countries
+- Set different prices for different target countries.
-- Setting prices according to weight rules
+- Setting prices according to weight rules.
-- Free shipping from the specified price or weight of the order
+- Free shipping from the specified price or weight of the order.
-- Export shipments to a CSV file, which can be imported in [client section](https://client.packeta.com/)
+- Export shipments to a CSV file, which can be imported in [client section](https://client.packeta.com/).
-- Direct submission of orders to the Packeta system and labels printing
+- Direct submission of orders to the Packeta system and labels printing.

 ### OPC support